TomJSoftwire/Devops-Course-Starter/README.md

 ## Running the tests

-### Unit Tests
+### Unit and Integration Tests

-This project uses `pytest` for unit testing, run the tests with the command `poetry run pytest` or watch the tests using `poetry run ptw`.
+This project uses `pytest` for unit testing, run the tests with the command `poetry run pytest tests` or watch the tests using `poetry run ptw tests`.

 To run individual tests append the test dir to the command used.

+### E2E tests

+To run the end to end tests run the command `poetry run pytest tests_e2e`